SalOne22/rimage/README.md

    - During installation, select "Desktop development with C++" workload.
    - OR, just use `choco install visualstudio2026-workload-vctools` to install it.

-4. Install Perl:
-   - Download and install from [Strawberry Perl](https://strawberryperl.com/).
-   - OR, just use `choco install strawberryperl` to install it.

-5. Install cmake (OPTIONAL if you use the MSVC bundled version):
+4. Install cmake (OPTIONAL if you use the MSVC bundled version):
     - Download and install from [CMake](https://cmake.org/download/).
     - OR, just use `choco install cmake` to install it.
     - OR, you can use the bundled cmake in MSVC, but please note that only **4.2.3** + could be used.

-6. Install nasm and yasm:
+5. Install nasm (for the mozjpeg encoder's SIMD code):
-   - Download and install from [nasm](https://www.nasm.us/) and [yasm](https://github.com/yasm/yasm/releases).
+   - Download and install from [nasm](https://www.nasm.us/).
-   - OR, just use `choco install nasm` and `choco install yasm` to install them.
+   - OR, just use `choco install nasm` to install it.
-   - **WARNING**: `libaom` requires older version of the nasm binary or yasm instead for a successful build, see [libavif-rs#122](https://github.com/njaard/libavif-rs/issues/122) for details.

-7. **WARNING** Avoid conflicts from perl:
-    - Remove `C:\Strawberry\c\bin` (Your Perl installation directory) from `$PATH$` to avoid conflicts with newer `cmake` installed in step 5 (The bundled `cmake.exe` in perl is OUTDATED and would make build scripts get error).

-8. Make sure `$PATH`
+6. Install dav1d through [vcpkg](https://vcpkg.io/) (the AVIF decoder links a static dav1d found through pkg-config):

+    ```pwsh
+    vcpkg install dav1d:x64-windows-static pkgconf:x64-windows

+    # point the build at pkgconf and the dav1d package
+    $env:PKG_CONFIG = "$env:VCPKG_ROOT\installed\x64-windows\tools\pkgconf\pkgconf.exe"
+    $env:PKG_CONFIG_PATH = "$env:VCPKG_ROOT\installed\x64-windows-static\lib\pkgconfig"
+    ```

+    Use `x86-windows-static` instead of `x64-windows-static` when building for the i686 target.
+To persist the two environment variables, add them with `setx` or through the system settings.

-    - Make sure the cmake installed in step 5 is in your system `$PATH` and can be called from command line.
-You can check this by running `cmake --version` in your terminal, it should show the version of cmake you installed in step 5.
+7. Make sure cmake is in your system `$PATH` and can be called from command line.
+You can check this by running `cmake --version` in your terminal, it should show the version of cmake you installed in step 4.
-    - Make sure Perl is in your system `$PATH` and can be called from command line.
-You can check this by running `perl --version` in your terminal, it should show the version of Perl you installed in step 4.

-9. Build / Test / Format the project:
+8. Build / Test / Format the project:

     ```pwsh
     # build the library and the CLI binary